hk-23/bike_service_app/README.md

     - Canceled

 ### Staff
-The Staff Account users are the staffs or employes of the Bike Service Station and the Staff account and only created by the Admin.
+The Staff Account users are the staffs or employes of the Bike Service Station and the Staff accounts and only created by the Admin.
 The Staff users can see the list of Services available but **cannot Add/Delete a Service**.
 The Role of the Staff User is for modifying the status of the Bookings made by the customer.

 ### Customer
  - Can Signup using email and mobile